-• Labour • Pension Data should be input as required in the yellow shaded cells.
+• Labour • Pension 3.3 Provisions Data should be input as required in the yellow shaded cells.
 A description of each provision should be input in the yellow cells in column C. Costs should be input in the yellow cells in columns S:W as positive or negative values as appropriate.
-Provisions are those defined under standard accounting terminology. s (BSC) Costs associated with each of the Business Support activities (see Appendix 1 for full definitions) should be reported in the yellow cells in rows 14:22 in this table.
-'Insurance - Claims paid out to SO' and 'Other Income' should be input as negative values. input us negative values.
+Provisions are those defined under standard accounting terminology.
+Business Support Cos ts (BSC) 4.1 Business Support Costs associated with each of the Business Support activities (see Costs (BSC) Appendix 1 for full definitions) should be reported in the yellow cells in rows 14:22 in this table.
+'Insurance - Claims paid out to SO' and 'Other Income' should be input as negative values.
 The ESO should input costs for each category of IT & Telecoms in the yellow cells in rows 27:41 of the memo tables.
 For the avoidance of doubt, the data requirements are relevant to the ESO and not Group level.
-The ESO's allocation of BSC is auto-populated for each of the Business Support activities from 4.1 (BSC).
-BSC for each and every regulated entity should reconcile with that reported in their respective annual regulatory returns.
-BSC for non-regulated entities should be provided in full and on a consistent basis to the definitions provided.
-Non-operational capex has been categorised into the following expenditure types: IT & Telecoms (Non-operational); Vehicles; Non-operational Property; and Small Tools, Equipment, Plant & Machinery.
+4.2 Business Support The ESO's allocation of BSC is auto-populated for each of the Costs (BSC) Allocation Business Support activities from 4.1 (BSC).
+BSC for each and every regulated entity should reconcile with that reported in their respective annual regulatory returns. that reported in their respective annual regulatory returns.
+BSC for non-regulated entities should be provided in full and on a consistent basis to the definitions provided. Сарех 5.1 Capex Summary Non-operational capex has been categorised into the following expenditure types: IT & Telecoms (Non-operational); Vehicles; Non-operational Property; and Small Tools, Equipment, Plant & Machinery.
 Definitions for each of these can be found in Appendix 1.
-For IT & Telecoms, the table requires the ESO to list specific IT
+For IT & Telecoms, the table requires the ESO to list specific IT systems / projects where the total expenditure is expected to be

 £1m or more in rows 31:130.
 Full project details, not just expenditure in the year, should be entered as indicated by the column headings.
 Expenditure on all other IT assets less than £1m should be entered in total in row 26.
 Where the total spend on a project is more than £1m but the expenditure within a particular year is less than £1m, this should be shown as an individual project and not included in the 'Other IT expenditure' category.
-The ESO must also provide the role allocation for each IT system / project where the total expenditure is £1m or more in column H. This allocation should follow the non-role specific cost allocation set out in the ESORI Guidance.
-16 For all other categories of non-operational capex, the ESO should input outturn and forecast expenditure in rows 12:14.
+The ESO must also provide the role allocation for each IT system / project where the total expenditure is £1m or more in column H. This allocation should follow the non-role specific cost allocation set out in the ESORI Guidance.14 For all other categories of non-operational capex, the ESO should input outturn and forecast expenditure in rows 12:14.
 Other Price Control Costs 6.1 Cyber Resilience IT The ESO is to report its annual Cyber Resilience IT capex and Costs opex costs in the yellow cells in rows 11 and 12.
 The totex will populate automatically in row 13.
 6.2 Pensions Outturn and forecast data should be input as required into the Administration Costs yellow cells between S11:W12 for each year of RIIO-2 for the Pension Scheme Administration Costs and the Pension Protection Levy Fund categories.
 For all other relevant categories of ESO pension administration costs, the ESO should input a clear description of the cost category in column D, as well as outturn and forecast data as required in the yellow cells between S15:W30.
 6.3 System Operation The ESO should report its annual SO Review capex and opex (SO) Review Costs costs in the yellow cells in rows 11 and 12.
 The totex will populate automatically in row 13.